pranjalworm/pranjalworm.github.io/photo-blog/gokarna.md

   </div>
 </div>

 The conductor yelled "Gokarna" and I jumped awake in the bus' upper sleeping berth, barely managing not to hit my head on the roof.
 I checked the time; I wasn't expecting to reach Gokarna at least for another half an hour.
 But here I was.
 I yelled back at him to wait for me to get off.
 I grabbed my stuff, stepped down into the bus' narrow aisle, managed to drag my traveling slippers with my feet and was almost out of the cabin when I remembered I forgot my earplugs in the side pocket of the berth where I was sleeping.
 I am forgetful like that.
-I went back and pulled out my precious earplugs and then finally stepped down onto an unmarked road at 5:30am in the morning.
+I went back and pulled out my precious earplugs and then finally stepped down all alone onto an unmarked road at 5:30 in the morning.

-It was my second trip to Gokarna and the first "solo trip" of my life.
-As I was standing there, it felt quite strange as I was the only traveler who got off the bus at that stop, which is usually not the case.
+This was my second trip to Gokarna and the first "solo trip" of my life.
+As I was standing there alone, it felt quite strange as I was the only traveler who got off the bus at that stop, which is usually not the case.
+I looked both ways, picked a direction and started walking.
 I had not been on this road on my previous trip but somehow I knew where to go.
 The sea has a way of calling out to you.

 Gokarna is a little town in Karnataka on the west coast of India.
 The first time I went there was in 2017 and since then I've been there four more times.

 <div class="post-image-wrapper">
   <img src="/images/bicycle.webp" class="post-image" />